youngmr290/Australian-Farm-Optimisation-Model/docs/rotation_index.rst

 the area of each land management unit.
 Each LMU has a specified proportion of arable area.
 Non arable area can not be cropped however it is accessible by livestock.

+.. note:: If different crop management prior to a pasture phase (e.g. reduced expenditure on herbicide
+    because weed seed control is not important) is to be represented then this will require extra landuse options for the previous crop and extra landuse options for the germinating pasture.

+.. note:: The FOO level at the end of spring is not carried into the next year as a weed burden (e.g.
+    the weed burden in the current year is the same independent of grazing/season last year).
+This could be represented by adding pasture phases that have spring FOO level as a part of the definition e.g. EEEEah which is annual pasture with high spring FOO following multiple cereals.

 .. [#lmu] Use of paddock in a given year.
 .. [#x] Year X is the final year of the rotation phase.
 This is set by the user.
 .. [#tc] Continuous Tedera/Lucerne are separate land use so that resowing every 10 years can be included.